Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution for arithmetic Fourier transforms

 We now deduce from Theorem~\ref{th-4} the equidistribution of the exponential sums defined by

-In fact, we observe that these sums make sense for \emph{all} characters $\chi\in\charg{G}(k_n)$, and we can prove equidistribution for all of them.
+In fact, note that these sums make sense for \emph{all} characters $\chi\in\charg{G}(k_n)$, and we can indeed prove equidistribution for all of them.
 This implies Theorem~\ref{thm:equidis-thm-intro} from the introduction.
-As a final addition, we prove an equidistribution statement for the discrete Fourier transforms of all objects $M$ of $\Der(G)$ which are mixed semiperverse sheaves of weights $\leq 0$.
+As a final addition, we prove an equidistribution statement for the arithmetic Fourier transforms of all objects $M$ of $\Der(G)$ which are mixed semiperverse sheaves of weights $\leq 0$.
 This is of interest especially in more analytic applications, since the condition of being semiperverse and that of being mixed of weights $\leq 0$ are much more flexible, and easier to check, than those of being perverse and pure.

 \begin{theorem} Let~$k$ be a finite field and let $G$ be a connected commutative algebraic group over $k$.
 Let~$\ell$ be a prime number distinct from the characteristic of~$k$.